-When was the Karnataka Board 2nd PUC Supplementary Exam in 2019?
+When is the Karnataka Board 2nd PUC Supplementary Exam in 2020?

 Karnataka Secondary Education Examination Board (KSEEB) is expected to release details of the KSEEB 2nd PUC Supplementary Exam 2020.
 Last year, the board had released the Karnataka 2nd PUC Supplementary Exam 2019 from 07 June 2019.
 It ended on 20 June, 2019.
 Moreover, the candidates can download the time table from the official website- pue.kar.nic.in.
 The Karnataka board supplementary examination was conducted from June 07, 2019.

-When is the SSLC Supplementary Results 2019 due?
+When was the SSLC Supplementary Results 2020 released?